The $599 Pixel 6 has new cameras and Google's ambitious Tensor processor

 The Pixel 6 design highlights its camera bump strip

-In-person it looks like a black mineral that has been cut, shaped and polished into a camera bump that keeps your phone level so it doesn't wobble.
+In person it looks like a piece of a black mineral that has been cut, shaped and polished into a camera bump that keeps your phone level so it doesn't wobble.
 The camera bump houses wide and ultrawide cameras (more on those in a moment).

 On the front of the Pixel 6 is a 6.4-inch display covered in Gorilla Glass Victus with an under-display fingerprint reader.
 The screen has a 90Hz high refresh rate, which should make animations look smoother and feel more responsive.